-The art or practice of shooting at birds in flight.
+The practice of shooting at birds in flight.

-Hunting is a tradition that runs deep within Wisconsin.
+Hunting is a tradition that runs deep in Wisconsin.
 Promoting and training safe and responsible hunting is an integral part of the overall DNR mission.
-To help meet this mission the DNR has developed a one-day workshop called Wisconsin Wingshooting.
+To help meet this mission, the DNR has developed a one-day workshop called Wisconsin Wingshooting.

 The workshops are designed to help bird hunters improve their hunting skills by learning to:

 - improve their wingshooting technique using the proven "swing through" method;

 - estimate range to target "on the fly"; and

 - choose the best gun, choke and (cost-efficient) ammo combinations.

 By learning these skills, participants will:

 - reduce the number of wounded or lost game;